lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 : Per {{Section 5.3 of RFC5652}}, the digestAlgorithm field identifies the message digest algorithm used by the signer, and any associated parameters.
 To ensure collision resistance, the identified message digest algorithm SHOULD produce a hash value of a size that is at least twice the collision strength of the internal commitment hash used by ML-DSA.
 SHA-512 {{FIPS180}} MUST be supported for use with the variants of SLH-DSA in this document; however, other hash functions MAY also be supported.
 When SHA-512 is used, the id-sha512 {{!RFC5754}} digest algorithm identifier is used and the parameters field MUST be omitted.
+When signing using ML-DSA without including signed attributes, the algorithm specified in the digestAlgorithm field has no meaning, as ML-DSA computes signatures over entire messages rather than externally computed digests.
+Nonetheless, it SHOULD specify a digest algorithm that otherwise would have been used if signed attributes were present, such as SHA-512.
+When processing a SignerInfo signed using ML-DSA, if no signed attributes are present, implementatons MUST ignore the content of the digestAlgorithm field.

 signatureAlgorithm: